 The New Testament begins with Jesus’s birth and continues with His ministry, death, and Resurrection.
 It concludes with the writings of people whom Jesus sent out to teach His gospel to the world.
-During His life, Jesus fulfilled the laws God had given to earlier people and taught a higher law based on love.
+During His life, Jesus fulfilled the laws God had given in Old Testament times and taught a higher law based on love.
 He taught us how to find happiness by serving others, obeying God’s commandments, and leaving our mistakes behind.

 Key Figures in the New Testament

 The Son of God came to earth to pay the price for all our sins so we could be forgiven.
-He died and rose again so all of us could live with God someday.
+He died and rose from the tomb so all of us could live with God again someday.

 Mary and Joseph

 Mary was a faithful woman who was chosen by God to give birth to Jesus Christ.
 Mary’s husband faithfully accepted her calling and helped raise Jesus.